AdaCore/spark2014/lrm/source/packages.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 An important property of a package is the state components it
-initializes during its elaboration and on what the inital value of
+initializes during its elaboration and on what the initial value of
 each depends.
 This information is required for flow analysis which is
 used to demonstrate that every variable in a |SPARK| program is
 initialized before use.